 What Happens after the Molemap or Skin Cancer Assessment?

-The Dermatoscopist will prepare a comprehensive report of their findings which will be sent to your General Practitioner.
+The Dermatoscopist will prepare a comprehensive report of their findings.

 Should you have a lesion(s) that the Dermatoscopist identifies as requiring further investigation, we will provide your chosen doctor with a full report of your consultation.

 As Skin Smart Australia has identified the need for patient autonomy when deciding where to have follow up treatment, we will support and assist you in any way possible to access your chosen practitioner.